-6. Re-attach the left and right cover panels on the AC load center.
+Step 6: Re-attach the left and right cover panels on the AC load center.

-Installing Rectifier Modules into the Valere Power Shelf
+Installing Rectifier Modules into the optional Valere Power Shelf

-The ODC-2000 cabinet uses the Valere compact power system to generate and distribute -48 VDC bulk power.
+The FAC 5400 cabinet can be outfitted with an optional Valere compact power system to generate and distribute -48 VDC bulk power.
 The Valere power system consists of a 19-inch G-series power shelf and a 23-inch DC distribution shelf.

 The Valere power shelf supports up to four rectifier modules (30A or 20A options).
-Normal operation for the ODC-2000 cabinet requires a minimum of two rectifier modules (one module per C7 shelf).
+Normal operation for the FAC 5400 cabinet requires a minimum of two rectifier modules.
 Use up to two additional rectifier modules to provide module redundancy, faster battery charging time, or powering for third-party equipment.
 Each Valere power shelf is equipped with a controller module that monitors power functions and alarm information and regulates voltage in response to battery temperature.
 The controller module features a 16-character front panel display for programming menu-driven system controls.
 For a complete description of the Valere power shelf, refer to the Valere Compact DC Power System Installation and Maintenance manual.

 The Valere DC distribution shelf provides distribution of -48 VDC power to equipment and batteries.
-The distribution shelf is equipped with six load breaker positions, 10 GMT fuse positions, and three battery breaker positions.
-The typical configuration for an ODC-2000 cabinet includes four 30A load breakers (A and B power feeds to two C7 shelves), three 40A battery breakers (three battery strings), and two 5A GMT fuses (heat exchangers).
+The distribution shelf is equipped with 20 GMT fuse positions, and two battery breaker positions.
+The typical configuration for an FAC 5400 cabinet includes two 30A load breakers, two 40A battery breakers, and two 5A GMT fuses (heat exchangers).
 For a complete description of the Valere DC distribution shelf, refer to the Valere DC Distribution Panel manual.

 Install Valere modules into the power shelves as described below.